The Doctor's Companions

 Jeremy later returned to The Doctor’s life while The Doctor was investigating the apparent appearance of ghosts at a castle in Italy belonging to the Brigadier’s his great-uncle Mario, Jeremy having invited Sarah on holiday with him after his mother fell ill and left him with an extra ticket.
 Having determined that the ghosts that appeared in the castle were the result of it having been built on a fracture in Null –Space - an alternative dimension where the spirits of the uneasy dead are trapped, unable to abandon the ties to their earthly lives and move on to the next level of existence - The Doctor discovered that mobster Max Vilimo was actually medieval astromancer Maximilian Vilmius, who had opened the fracture centuries ago while seeking eternal life and power only to become trapped on the wrong side, and now sought to permanently escape N-Space while gaining complete control of the N-forms within to become master of the world.
 Unlike his last trip in the TARDIS, on this occasion Jeremy managed to make a positive contribution to their struggle, taking out a group of Vilimo’s mobsters after they were possessed by N-forms by shooting one of them while he was hidden, thus provoking them into attacking and destroying each other while The Doctor cut off Vilimo’s access to the rift after tricking him into absorbing more power than he could contain.

-Shortly after these events, Jeremy returned to UNIT in an attempt to visit Sarah Jane during the events of "Planet of the Spiders", and unfortunately activated the psychic scanner/enhancer that The Doctor had been using to measure the psychic potential of Professor Clegg.
-Somehow, Jeremy’s exposure to the machine affected his memory, and although the Brigadier discovered him and managed to get him out before it left him a complete vegetable, The Doctor never bothered to check on him to see if he had recovered afterwards because he never particularly liked Jeremy that much.
+Despite these shortcomings, Jeremy continued to visit UNIT to try and awkwardly flirt with Sarah, culminating in him visiting the base while most of his associates were occupied dealing with the Metebelis spiders ("Planet of the Spiders") and accidentally activating the psychic scanner/enhancer that The Doctor had been using to measure the psychic potential of Professor Clegg.
+Somehow, Jeremy's exposure to the machine affected his memory, and although the Brigadier discovered him and managed to get him out before it left him a complete vegetable, The Doctor never bothered to check on him to see if he had recovered afterwards because he never particularly liked Jeremy that much.
+(The distance most likely made worse by The Doctor's subsequent regeneration and the Fourth Doctor's relative indifference to his predecessor's role in UNIT ("Robot" and "Pyramids of Mars").
 The machine having left Jeremy totally amnesic, unable even to retain new information such as languages, his only even vague recollections of his past led him to conclude that he had once worked for UNIT, leaving him resolved to find the Brigadier and The Doctor and make them reveal who he was.

 Book - Instruments of Darkness